DongChuanming/MSEP/.ipynb_checkpoints/README-checkpoint.md

 save_training_validating_datasets(all_rec, saving_location)

 ```
-For the n sets of sentences split by function "stratified_data_split",  "save_training_validating_datasets" select one set each time to save it as the validating set, and combine the rest n-1 sets as the training set.
+For the n sets of sentences split by function _stratified_data_split_,  _save_training_validating_datasets_ select one set each time to save it as the validating set, and combine the rest n-1 sets as the training set.
 It repeat this operation for n times, and each time the training & validating sets are saved files whose name indicate the session during which they are generated.
 For example, the first pair of training & validating sets are registered in files "training_set_0.pickle" and "validating_set_0.pickle", and the second pair are in files "training_set_1.pickle" and "validating_set_1.pickle".

 You can read the saved datasets like this :